ishikaarora/Aspect-Sentiment-Analysis-on-Amazon-Reviews/team01final/README.txt

 Note : The models take upto 7-8hours to run for 1M set of reviews.
 We ran the whole process on an AWS EC2 instance.
 Moreover, roughly the loading of NLP language corpus itself needs around 2GB RAM, so use higher configurations.
-We used
+We used [COMPLETE THIS THOUGHT!!!!]

 Code Files